M-Talha-Saeed/docker-project2/README.md

 My aim for the front-end design was simplicity and to focus on the output of the service 1 to be correct rather than aesthetics.
 I chose to focus on the automation and deployment processes on this project rather than making the app highly functional.
 This is because I wanted to try and perfect my understanding of the devops procedures of automating in this project as I already felt confident in my ability to make a flask app from the precious project.

-Once the user navigates to the URL, service 1 is shown, which displays the manipulation that occurs in my service 4:
+Once the user navigates to the URL, service 1 is shown, which displays the manipulations of services 2 & 3 that occur in service 4.

 The first word displayed is the randomly generated country.
 The second word displayed is the randomly generated activity.